-In this guide, we’re going to go over everything you need to know about life insurance from how it works and the types of coverage available to determining exactly who needs it and other common questions in between.
+In this guide, we cover everything you need to know about life insurance, including how it works, the types of coverage available, how to determine exactly who needs it, and other common questions.

 How Life Insurance Works

-A beneficiary is the person (or persons) who will receive the proceeds of the life insurance policy when the insured person dies.
-You can name one person or multiple people as beneficiaries when you get a policy but you will usually only have one primary beneficiary.
+A beneficiary is a person (or persons) who will receive the proceeds of the life insurance policy when the insured person dies.
+You can name one person or multiple people as beneficiaries when you select a policy, but you will usually only have one primary beneficiary.

 You are not locked into a life insurance policy, and can typically terminate it by ceasing to pay the premiums.

-Ethos specializes in term life insurance which is temporary life insurance coverage.
-When you get a policy, you will choose a coverage term whether it be 10 years or 30 years and a coverage amount.
-During that term, you will pay premium payments on time.
-If you happen to die during that term, the entire policy coverage amount will be paid out to your beneficiary.
+Ethos specializes in term life insurance, which is temporary life insurance coverage.
+When you get a policy, you will choose a coverage term of 10, 15, 20, or 30 years in addition to your coverage amount.
+During that term, you will pay premium payments to maintain your coverage.
+If you happen to pass away during that term, the entire policy coverage amount will be paid out to your beneficiary.
 If you survive the term, you will need to apply for a new term policy when it expires if you wish to maintain coverage.

-Let’s say she makes it to the end of her 20-year term and is now 45.
-At this time she will have to reapply for a new term policy if she wishes to do so.
+Example B: In this scenario, let’s say she lives through the end of her 20-year term and is now 45 years old.
+At this time, she will have to reapply for a new term policy if she wishes to do so.

-Mind you, this is a hypothetical example.
-How much you pay for term life insurance coverage depends on factors like your age, coverage amount, and general health just to name a few.
-We will discuss that in more detail later in the guide.
+Mind you, these examples are hypothetical.
+The cost associated with term life insurance coverage depends on factors such as your age, coverage amount, and general health, to name a few.

-With term life insurance, there are three main types: level term, increasing term, and decreasing term.
-Let’s dive into what each of these mean.
+There are three main types: level term, increasing term, and decreasing term.
+Let’s dive into what each of these means.

 Who Needs Insurance?

-Stay-at-home parent - Your role as a stay at home parent is just as important as if you were working outside of the home.
-Let’s say you’re caring for the kids as opposed to paying for childcare and taking care of your household whether it’s doing laundry, making meals, or keeping up with errands and appointments.
-Odds, are you’re saving your household a ton of money.
-If your family has something to lose as a result of your absence, you need life insurance to help fill in the gap.
+Your role as a stay-at-home parent is just as important as if you were working outside of the home.
+If you’re caring for your children as opposed to paying for childcare or managing a household rather than paying for services, odds are you’re saving a huge amount of money.
+Life insurance will help fill these gaps for your family.

-Single Parent or Parent in General - As a parent, your sole responsibility is to protect your kids and this includes providing financial stability.
+As a parent, you're responsible for protecting your kids, and this includes providing financial stability for them.
 Having adequate life insurance in place can help make their lives easier and filled with less hardship.
-As a single parent, it’s important to dot all your I’s and cross your T’s when it comes to providing financial security for your family since there is no other income to fall back on.
+If you’re a single parent, it’s important to dot all your I’s and cross your T’s when it comes to providing financial security for your family since there is no other income to fall back on.
 How would your kids’ lives change if they didn’t have your income and support?
-It’s a tough topics to think about, but it’s wise to prepare a Plan B using insurance to ensure they continue to live comfortable lives.
+It’s a tough topic to think about, but it’s wise to prepare a Plan B using insurance to ensure that they can continue to live comfortable lives.

-Individual with high debt - Even if you’re single and rent or live with your parents, you may want to consider getting a small life insurance policy if you have a lot of debt.
-Some student loans won’t be discharged due to bankruptcy or death and you probably don’t want to place an unnecessary burden on your loved ones.
+Even if you’re single and rent, or live with your parents, you may want to consider getting a small life insurance policy if you have a lot of debt.
+Some student loans won’t be discharged due to bankruptcy or death.
+This coverage can help alleviate this financial burden on your loved ones.

-Passing away without life insurance can lead to some serious consequences including:
+Passing away without life insurance can lead to serious consequences, including:

-- Not qualifying for a policy later in life when you could have locked in a term policy years prior
+Not qualifying for a policy later in life when you could have locked in a term policy in the years prior

-- No true financial safety net or back up plan (an emergency fund can be drained quickly in the event of a true costly emergency)
+No true financial safety net or back-up plan (an emergency fund can be drained quickly in the event of a costly emergency)

-- Missed opportunity at a tax benefit (Most income obtained as a result of a life insurance death benefit does not have to be reported, making it tax-free income.)
+Missed opportunity as a tax benefit (most life insurance death benefits do not have to be reported as income, making them tax-free income)

 How Much Coverage Do I Need?